michaelogango/Phase3_CLI-PROJECT/README.md

 ## Additional Notes
 1. Ensure that all IDs entered correspond to existing database records.
 2. The database is persistent; any data you add will remain even after the application is closed and reopened.
+3. If you need the ID's for the different teams the application will show you the IDs and the corrisponding name

 ---